spiceai/docs/spiceaidocs/content/en/cli/_index.md

 curl https://install.spiceai.org | /bin/bash
 ```

-v0.2.0-alpha will support a self-update command, see the [Spice.ai roadmap](https://github.com/spiceai/spiceai/blob/trunk/docs/ROADMAP.md) for more details.
+A future release will support a self-update command, see the [Spice.ai roadmap](https://github.com/spiceai/spiceai/blob/trunk/docs/ROADMAP.md) for more details.

 ## Uninstall